ConnorSweeneyDev/SimpleGameEngine/readme.md

 ### Windows
 You must have any 64-bit [MinGW](https://winlibs.com/) installation with clang/LLVM support in your path, this will give you access to the unix tools that are used in the makefile.
-To build using the makefile, you will need Make (`winget install make --source winget`) and Python3 (`winget install --id Python.Python.3.12`);
+In addition, you will need Python3 for parallel build support - `winget install --id Python.Python.3.12`.

 ### Linux
 Do the following to ensure your environment is set up correctly:
 - Only run `sudo apt update && sudo apt upgrade` if you haven't already.
-- Run `sudo apt install git g++ make llvm clang clang-format`.
+- Run `sudo apt install git g++ make`.
 - Only run `sudo apt install alsa xorg openbox` if you don't already have an audio and window manager.

-### Mac
-Not yet supported.

 ## Updating SDL
 Since the library files are all within the project, to update SDL for each platform some extra steps